What happened to the women’s rights movement of the 1920s?

 The face of the American electorate changed dramatically after the ratification of the 19th Amendment in 1920.
 Having worked collectively to win the vote, more women than ever were now empowered to pursue a broad range of political interests as voters.

-How did the women’s rights movement affect society?
+What lasting impact did the women’s movement have on society?

 When did the women’s rights movement end?

 A timeline of the woman’s rights movement from 1849 until 1920 including the women’s suffrage movement.